nrfconnect/sdk-nrf/doc/nrf/ug_thingy53.rst

 The PCD SRAM partition is locked by the MCUboot bootloader to prevent the application from modifying the network core firmware.
 Trying to access data on this partition results in an ARM fault.

-Both the MCUboot bootloader and the application need a flash controller overlay.
-For the MCUboot bootloader this is needed for the network core image update, and the overlay is automatically applied.
+The MCUboot bootloader needs a flash controller overlay for the network core image update.
-For the application this is needed to prevent bus faults when MCUmanager tries to access the simulated partition that contains the network core image data.
-See :file:`thingy53_nrf5340_cpuapp.overlay` in a compatible sample for how this is done for the application.
+The overlay is applied automatically.

 .. _thingy53_app_mcuboot_bootloader: